DeeEmm/Acqua/README.md

-# AquaDP
+# Acqua
-Aqua - Data Acquisition and Processing unit
+Acqua - Data Acquisition and Processing unit

 The AcquaDP project is a data acquisition and processing system based on the Raspberry pi and Arduino nano.